Meet the laid-back new local on K’ Rd from the talented team behind Ada and Pie Rolla’s

 Please enable JavaScript in your browser to complete this form.

-right: duck liver terrine, lardo, cranberry, hand-made brioche (front) & beef tartar, shallots, onset egg, yoghurt espuma (back)
+duck liver terrine, lardo, cranberry, hand-made brioche (front) & beef tartar, shallots, onset egg, yoghurt espuma (back)

 “We have a pretty deep connection with K’ Rd,” Mazza-Carson tells me, “My parents met playing in venues on this street, and they got married on Karangahape Rd in the 90’s.”
 This new venture — a family affair — stays true to K’ Rd’s essence, not taking itself too seriously and knowing how to facilitate a damn good time.
 In Mazza-Carson’s words: “You know that feeling when the vibe at a party is just right?
-That’s what we’re looking to create at Margo’s.
+That’s what we’re looking to create here.
 It’s not snooty or some kind of once-a-year experience, it’s just a great, reliable local that anyone can feel comfortable in.”

-Margo’s chicken, smoked BBQ sauce, crispy shallot, sesame & celeriac purée (left)
+The chicken, smoked BBQ sauce, crispy shallot, sesame & celeriac purée (left)

 We were lucky enough to get a preview of the space and menu, and it was instantly apparent that this family’s passion for hospitality — and immense skill in crafting venues that resonate, runs deep.
 Ex-Ada sous chef and Mazza-Carson’s partner in Pie Rolla’s, Patrick Marckus, heads up the kitchen, bringing his extensive expertise and unique skill set to the fore with a menu that captures his journey thus far.
-From growing up in Germany with Hungarian restauranteur parents to his time spent working in the kitchens of global, Michelin-starred eateries, to finding a home (and an extended family in the Mazza-Carsons) here in New Zealand — his diverse experience finds it’s footing at Margo’s, in an elevated take on European home cooking.
+From growing up in Germany with Hungarian restauranteur parents to his time spent working in the kitchens of global, Michelin-starred eateries, to finding a home (and an extended family in the Mazza-Carsons) here in New Zealand — his diverse experience finds it’s footing, in an elevated take on European home cooking.

 Venison pie, cranberry, venison ragù, bone marrow, suet pastry

 On the menu, you’ll find what Mazza-Carson describes as food that sits above pub level, but is more accessible than fine dining.
 The venison pie is hand-crafted with suet pastry — a 400-year-old recipe that takes on a unique, bread-like texture and flavour, beautifully offset by a hearty venison ragù — served with bone marrow and a tart cranberry sauce.
-The handmade ricotta and potato dumplings with brown butter sauce (Mazza-Carson’s nonna’s recipe) are a beautiful, novel take on pasta, and, those looking for their pub fare fix will find it in Margo’s’ fish & chips.
+The handmade ricotta and potato dumplings with brown butter sauce (Mazza-Carson’s nonna’s recipe) are a beautiful, novel take on pasta, and, those looking for their pub fare fix will find it in their fish & chips.
 Served with a whipped pea purée alongside potato skins, this is perhaps the lightest and most delectable rendition of the Kiwi staple you’ll find anywhere.
 You’ll also find burgers, BBQ chicken, and T-bone steak on the menu, alongside a number of very well-priced starters and sides which go down well as sharing plates.
-Margo’s will also offer a proper Sunday roast, which we have a sneaking suspicion will be met with fervour by locals.
+Also on offer will be a proper Sunday roast, which we have a sneaking suspicion will be met with fervour by locals.

-T-bone steak, garlic, sauce bernaise
+T-bone steak, garlic, sauce bearnaise

-But, one of the best thing about this spot, is that it’s not simply a dining destination.
-Margo’s tables are for everyone — no matter what you’re in for, and those popping in for a quick pint or coffee and dessert will find a seat just as easily as those looking for a three-course meal and cocktails.
+But, one of the best things about this spot, is that it’s not simply a dining destination.
+Their tables are for everyone — no matter what you’re in for, and those popping in for a quick pint or coffee and dessert will find a seat just as easily as those looking for a three-course meal and cocktails.
 In fact, drive past and you’ll get a glimpse at the outdoor set-up — a smattering of street-side tables (soaked in sun) that the team hopes will attract casual diners looking for a pint or reasonably-priced glass of wine — enjoyed alongside a pie from the Pie Rolla’s window, which will soon be available all day with all of the trimmings, from mushy peas to mash and gravy.

 left: potato ricotta dumplings, brown butter, sage, local pine nuts, right: Thirsty Dog — cucumber gin, apple, elderflower, lime, butterfly tea

-We know a future icon when we see one, and Margo’s is exactly that.
-Named for both Fran’s mum, and the infamous ‘Margaret of K’ Rd’ — one of Auckland’s most unforgettable fixtures who, in a sense, came to represent the wild, bohemian eclecticism of the strip, the Mazza-Carson’s new venue embraces the road’s history and essense, while bringing it into the here and now.
+We know a future icon when we see one, and this K’Rd spot is exactly that.
+The Mazza-Carson’s new venue embraces the road’s history and essence while bringing it into the here and now.

 pavlova, blackberry and gin compote, vanilla bean ice cream, seasonal berries